milescrabill/hci/_posts/2015-4-29-deconstructing-free-to-play.md

 >
 ><cite>--_Hamari (2015)_</cite>

-In these free-to-play games with social elements, it is clear that the way your actions are perceived by your friends affect purchasing decisions.
+In these free-to-play games with social elements, it is clear that the way purchasing virtual goods is perceived by your friends affects your purchasing decisions.

 ##The Effects of Real Money Transfer in Games